 A ten-day Mongolia photography tour of the stunning landscapes of the Altai including stays with eagle hunters

-Join me for a breathtaking photography tour into Mongolia’s Altai landscapes as well as stays with various eagle hunters and the eagle hunter festival (TBC).
+Join me for a breathtaking photography tour into Mongolia’s Altai landscapes as well as stays with various eagle hunters in March 2025.

 This photo tour is the perfect opportunity for those who are happy to compromise on some luxuries in order to immerse themselves.
 We take you away from the ‘highlights’ as this means you’ll be photographing in more personal situations and have the time and space to create your own unique imagery – not with a crowd of other photographers getting the same image.

 We let you decide how little or how much instruction you require throughout the photography trip.
 But, we provide the opportunity to have 1:1 interaction whether that be with portraiture, landscape photography, lighting, composition or post-production.